walkerk1980/LSW/doc/docs/debugging.md

     - `CreateNetworkBegin`, `CreateNetworkEnd`: Networking configuration
     - `SentMessage`, `ReceivedMessaged`: Communication on the hvsocket channels with Linux.

-- `Microsoft.Windows.Subsystem.Lxss`: Other WSL executables (wsl.exe, wslg.exe, wslconfig.exe, wslrelay.exe, ...)
+- `Microsoft.Windows.Subsystem.Lxss`: Other LSW executables (lsw.exe, lswg.exe, lswconfig.exe, lswrelay.exe, ...)
     Important events:
     - `UserVisibleError`: An error was displayed to the user